learn-co-students/cli-data-gem-assessment-v-000/now_playing_cli_gem/NOTES.md

 6. Start to remove the hard coded data and then
 7. Use objects and scraping tools tools to program

-- A CLI for now playing movies, a second layer that has details and length of the movies
+- A CLI for now playing movies, a second layer that has details of the movies such as a summary and stars

 Shows a list of movies

-1. Maze Runner: The Death Cure (2018) - Young hero Thomas embarks on a mission to find a cure for a deadly disease known as the "Flare" - 2h 22min
+1. Maze Runner: The Death Cure (2018) - Young hero Thomas embarks on a mission to find a cure for a deadly disease known as the "Flare" - Dylan O'Brien, Ki Hong Lee, Kaya Scodelario, Thomas Brodie-Sangster
-2. Hostiles (2017) - In 1892, a legendary Army captain reluctantly agrees to escort a Cheyenne chief and his family through dangerous territory -  2h 14min
+2. Hostiles (2017) - In 1892, a legendary Army captain reluctantly agrees to escort a Cheyenne chief and his family through dangerous territory -  Scott Shepherd, Rosamund Pike, Ava Cooper, Stella Cooper
+3. etc.
+4. etc.

 Which movie would you like to learn more about, 1 or 2?